-Last month we officially launched Volume’s 39th issue, ‘Urban Border’.
-In the past weeks we have published a selection of articles, and for those who are interested how the issue looks and feels we have uploaded a preview.
-Enjoy!
-Click here to learn more about Volume #39.
+We just launched Volume’s 41st issue, ‘How to Build a Nation’.
+In the coming weeks we’re going to publish a selection of articles, and for those who are interested how the issue looks and feels we have uploaded a preview.

 For the first time, a general theme was given to the national pavilions at this year’s Architecture Biennale in Venice.
 They were to be historical shows, focused on the impact of modernity on a country’s architecture.
 What it produced was not just a global survey of twentieth century construction, but also heroic stories of nation-building.
 Yes, architecture can build nations.
 Today, we seem far from that notion.
 The nation-state is either giving up on itself, or exploited through tyrannical regimes.
 Meanwhile architects are hardly taking up the cause.

 We are proud to present the first in a new series of Volume-related events at Amsterdam’s major city debate center Pakhuis de Zwijger.
 In post-conflict zones, can architecture go beyond bricks and mortar to help materialize peace?

 We’re celebrating the release of Volume’s 40th issue by holding a party at Post Office Rotterdam on Friday 29 August at 8 PM.

 After thirty-six years of internal armed conflict, Guatemala presently faces an enormous inequity in housing and land ownership.
 Posconflicto Laboratory emerged as a long-term research platform to uncover how tactical architecture might address this imbalance.
 DPR Barcelona sat down with Posconflicto Laboratory to discuss the challenges of working in such highly politicized terrain, and the agency of architecture in addressing core issues of inequity and housing rights.